Dojde/Hellmark.github.io/education.md

 classes: wide
 ---

+## Formal degree (Januray 2021)
-> M.Sc.
+## M.Sc.
 Industrial Engineering and Management at the Faculty of Engineering, Lund University, with a focus on software and mathematics.

----

-## Software Intensive Systems
+#### Software Intensive Systems
 Within this master I have read a couple of more technical courses such as
 - Object-Oriented Modelling and Design
-- Algorithms, data structures and complexity
+- Algorithms, Data Structures and Complexity
-- Real time programming
+- Real Time Programming
 - Database Technology
 - Simulation